Introduction to mental health

 - mood swings or constantly feeling low

-- lack of care for personal appearance or personal responsibilities
+- not caring about your appearance or personal responsibilities

 - increased use of alcohol or drugs